At New Mexico St, a meltdown that runs beyond basketball

 The athletic director’s job seems secure: When Arvizu dismantled basketball for the season, he went out of his way to back Mario Moccia, who is in his 10th year as AD.

-One of Heiar’s assistant coaches, Edmond Pryor, lasted less than three months after being arrested on allegations of forgery.
-Another of Moccia’s hires is women’s basketball coach Jody Adams, who was accused of being abusive toward players when she coached Wichita State.

-For decades, though, New Mexico State has not been shy about taking risks to advance its sports programs.
-One of the program’s glory eras came in the 1990s when coach Neil McCarthy embroiled a team filled with junior-college transfers in an academic scandal that ended up costing him his job.
+Moccia defended his hiring record and insisted the vetting process for Heiar was solid; it was the first head-coaching job at a Division I school for the 47-year-old Heiar.

-Even after he was fired, basketball kept putting this school on the map come March.
-The Aggies have been to March Madness 11 times since McCarthy left after the 1997 season, always as a double-digit seed with a reputation for giving the big boys trouble.
-Though the Aggies never moved away from taking players with riskier academic records, the school has not been charged with a major NCAA infraction since 2001.
+The Aggies have been to March Madness 11 times since McCarthy left after the 1997 season, always as a double-digit seed with a reputation for giving the big boys trouble; a year ago, they knocked off UConn in the first round.

-Regardless, there won’t be any postseason this year, and it’s anybody’s guess as to who, or what, will be left from the team that was 9-15 when the hazing allegations arose and the season was called off.
-Two players quit shortly after the hazing allegations.
-Moccia said there would be basketball next season, though the status of the players remaining was up in the air.
+There won’t be any postseason this year.
+Two players quit after the hazing allegations.

 “The entire program has caught on fire, and the fire has burned down everything, and all that’s left are the roots,” said Jim Paul, the former NMSU AD who fired McCarthy.